JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 Here, we want to implement this algorithm so that it can be used to exponentially filter an array along any chosen dimension.
-Once again, the implementation is fairly simple:
+Once again, the implementation is surprisingly simple:

 ```jl
 function expfiltdim(x, dim::Integer, α)